iqis/iqis/content/vitae.md

 Marketing Research Associate / Beijing, China / Aug - Dec 2014

 - Gather, compile and analyze automotive market trends from public and proprietary sources
-- Sales and marketing reports with tables, charts, infographics and other deliverables
+- Sales and marketing reports with tables, charts, infographics and other deliverables, interactive dashboards with Excel and VBA
-- Choice modeling from consumer survey data
+- Conjoint analysis with consumer survey data
-- Web traffic: conversion patterns and trends, audience behavior, optimization suggestions